desihub/imaginglss/model/README.md

 FITS files.
 There are also catalogs of objects, produced by Tractor, which are associated with each brick.

+The main way to access the DECALS imaging data is via DataRelease objects defined in "datarelease.py".
+It holds the imaging catalogue (Catalogue), a BrickIndex for the sky decomposition, and routines to query within the full survey area image values at any give sky coordinate.

 Our data model has the management of the individual FITS files handled by "imagerepo.py" and the imagerepo class.

-The brick class, defined in "brick.py", holds metadata for each brick, routines for converting from sky coordinates to image pixels within each brick, and routines for querying the images handled by imagerepo.
+The Brick class, defined in "brick.py", holds metadata for each brick, routines for converting from sky coordinates to image pixels within each brick, and routines for querying the images handled by imagerepo.
+Brick objects are created by BrickIndex class (see below)

-The brickindex class, defined in "brick_index.py", contains...
+The BrickIndex class, defined in "brick_index.py", holds the metadata of of the brick decomposition scheme, rountines for converting from sky coordinates to bricks, and acts as a factory that creates Brick objects.

 Catalog information is handled by "catalog.py", which stores the list of files to be requested by